edgio-docs/edgio-templates/spartacus/README.md

  }),
 ```

-## Preparing for deployment on the XDN
+## Preparing for deployment on Layer0

 ```
-npm install -g @xdn/cli
+npm install -g @layer0/cli
-xdn init
+layer0 init
 ```

-The app should now have `@xdn` dependencies installed and auto-generated `routes.js` and `xdn.config.js` files created by `@xdn/angular`.
+The app should now have `@layer0` dependencies installed and auto-generated `routes.js` and `layer0.config.js` files created by `@layer0/angular`.

-`@xdn/angular` follows Angular 9 SSR scaffolding so the following changes are necessary to the server build:
+`@layer0/angular` follows Angular 9 SSR scaffolding so the following changes are necessary to the server build:

 1. Modify the `output` block of `webpack.server.config.js` to a UMD library target with `default` export